Philopappos: Ancestry, family and early life

 In 72 AD, Lucius Caesennius Paetus, the Roman Governor of Syria, sent letters addressed to Vespasian accusing Antiochus IV, Philopappos's father Epiphanes, and his paternal uncle Callinicus of planning to revolt against Rome and of allying themselves with the King of Parthia.
 It is not known whether these accusations were true or false.
 After reading the letters Vespasian felt that he could longer trust the family of Antiochus IV to protect the strategic crossing at the Euphrates River at Samosata, and so he gave orders to Antiochus IV to terminate his rule in Commagene.

 Paetus invaded the Kingdom of Commagene as head of the Legio VI Ferrata.
 The client Kings Aristobulus of Chalcis and Sohaemus of Emesa also supplied troops to Paetus, all of which arrived the night before the battle.
 As Epiphanes and Callinicus prepared themselves that night for war, Antiochus IV was preparing to flee to Cilicia.

 On the morning of the day on which the battle was supposed to occur, out of fear of the Romans, Epiphanes, along with his family, and Callinicus fled to the King of Parthia while Antiochus IV fled to Cilicia.
 There is a possibility that Epiphanes and Callinicus had engaged in a short-lived attempt to resist invasion before they fled to Parthia.

-The family of Antiochus IV had let their own army and the citizens of Commagene down.
-Antiochus IV and his family had never wanted to cause a war with Rome and they wanted to clear themselves of these accusations.
 Vespasian brought Epiphanes and his family and Callinicus peacefully back to Rome with an honor guard.
 Epiphanes and his family and Callinicus lived in Rome with Antiochus IV for the remainder of his life.
-Vespasian had given Antiochus IV and his family sufficient revenue to live on, and so they had a glamorous life and were treated with great respect.
+Vespasian gave Antiochus IV and his family sufficient revenue to live on, and so they had a glamorous life and were treated with great respect.

 Philopappos and his family never returned to Commagene.
-Commagene was reorganized as a part of the Roman Province of Syria and there the citizens of Commagene proved to be loyal subjects of the Roman Empire.
+Commagene was reorganized as a part of the Roman Province of Syria.